citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineDetailsResponseModel.md

 HasMemoryMB returns a boolean if a field has been set.

-### GetHostingUnitUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetHostingUnitUid() string`

-GetHostingUnitUid returns the HostingUnitUid field if non-nil, zero value otherwise.

-### GetHostingUnitUidOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetHostingUnitUidOk() (*string, bool)`

-GetHostingUnitUidOk returns a tuple with the HostingUnitUid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHostingUnitUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetHostingUnitUid(v string)`

-SetHostingUnitUid sets HostingUnitUid field to given value.

-### HasHostingUnitUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasHostingUnitUid() bool`

-HasHostingUnitUid returns a boolean if a field has been set.

-### GetHypervisorConnectionUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetHypervisorConnectionUid() string`

-GetHypervisorConnectionUid returns the HypervisorConnectionUid field if non-nil, zero value otherwise.

-### GetHypervisorConnectionUidOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetHypervisorConnectionUidOk() (*string, bool)`

-GetHypervisorConnectionUidOk returns a tuple with the HypervisorConnectionUid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHypervisorConnectionUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetHypervisorConnectionUid(v string)`

-SetHypervisorConnectionUid sets HypervisorConnectionUid field to given value.

-### HasHypervisorConnectionUid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasHypervisorConnectionUid() bool`

-HasHypervisorConnectionUid returns a boolean if a field has been set.

-### GetIdentityDiskId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentityDiskId() string`

-GetIdentityDiskId returns the IdentityDiskId field if non-nil, zero value otherwise.

-### GetIdentityDiskIdOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentityDiskIdOk() (*string, bool)`

-GetIdentityDiskIdOk returns a tuple with the IdentityDiskId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIdentityDiskId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentityDiskId(v string)`

-SetIdentityDiskId sets IdentityDiskId field to given value.

-### HasIdentityDiskId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasIdentityDiskId() bool`

-HasIdentityDiskId returns a boolean if a field has been set.

-### SetIdentityDiskIdNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentityDiskIdNil(b bool)`

- SetIdentityDiskIdNil sets the value for IdentityDiskId to be an explicit nil

-### UnsetIdentityDiskId
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetIdentityDiskId()`

-UnsetIdentityDiskId ensures that no value is present for IdentityDiskId, not even an explicit nil
-### GetLastBootTime

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetLastBootTime() string`

-GetLastBootTime returns the LastBootTime field if non-nil, zero value otherwise.

-### GetLastBootTimeOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetLastBootTimeOk() (*string, bool)`

-GetLastBootTimeOk returns a tuple with the LastBootTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLastBootTime

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetLastBootTime(v string)`

-SetLastBootTime sets LastBootTime field to given value.

-### HasLastBootTime

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasLastBootTime() bool`

-HasLastBootTime returns a boolean if a field has been set.

-### SetLastBootTimeNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetLastBootTimeNil(b bool)`

- SetLastBootTimeNil sets the value for LastBootTime to be an explicit nil

-### UnsetLastBootTime
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetLastBootTime()`

-UnsetLastBootTime ensures that no value is present for LastBootTime, not even an explicit nil
-### GetProvisioningSchemeType

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeType() string`

-GetProvisioningSchemeType returns the ProvisioningSchemeType field if non-nil, zero value otherwise.

-### GetProvisioningSchemeTypeOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeTypeOk() (*string, bool)`

-GetProvisioningSchemeTypeOk returns a tuple with the ProvisioningSchemeType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProvisioningSchemeType

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeType(v string)`

-SetProvisioningSchemeType sets ProvisioningSchemeType field to given value.

-### HasProvisioningSchemeType

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasProvisioningSchemeType() bool`

-HasProvisioningSchemeType returns a boolean if a field has been set.

-### SetProvisioningSchemeTypeNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeTypeNil(b bool)`

- SetProvisioningSchemeTypeNil sets the value for ProvisioningSchemeType to be an explicit nil

-### UnsetProvisioningSchemeType
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetProvisioningSchemeType()`

-UnsetProvisioningSchemeType ensures that no value is present for ProvisioningSchemeType, not even an explicit nil
-### GetProvisioningSchemeUpdateRequested

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeUpdateRequested() string`

-GetProvisioningSchemeUpdateRequested returns the ProvisioningSchemeUpdateRequested field if non-nil, zero value otherwise.

-### GetProvisioningSchemeUpdateRequestedOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeUpdateRequestedOk() (*string, bool)`

-GetProvisioningSchemeUpdateRequestedOk returns a tuple with the ProvisioningSchemeUpdateRequested field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProvisioningSchemeUpdateRequested

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeUpdateRequested(v string)`

-SetProvisioningSchemeUpdateRequested sets ProvisioningSchemeUpdateRequested field to given value.

-### HasProvisioningSchemeUpdateRequested

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasProvisioningSchemeUpdateRequested() bool`

-HasProvisioningSchemeUpdateRequested returns a boolean if a field has been set.

-### SetProvisioningSchemeUpdateRequestedNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeUpdateRequestedNil(b bool)`

- SetProvisioningSchemeUpdateRequestedNil sets the value for ProvisioningSchemeUpdateRequested to be an explicit nil

-### UnsetProvisioningSchemeUpdateRequested
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetProvisioningSchemeUpdateRequested()`

-UnsetProvisioningSchemeUpdateRequested ensures that no value is present for ProvisioningSchemeUpdateRequested, not even an explicit nil
+### GetPersistency

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetPersistency() bool`

+GetPersistency returns the Persistency field if non-nil, zero value otherwise.

+### GetPersistencyOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetPersistencyOk() (*bool, bool)`

+GetPersistencyOk returns a tuple with the Persistency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersistency

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetPersistency(v bool)`

+SetPersistency sets Persistency field to given value.

+### HasPersistency

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasPersistency() bool`

+HasPersistency returns a boolean if a field has been set.

+### GetIdentityType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentityType() string`

+GetIdentityType returns the IdentityType field if non-nil, zero value otherwise.

+### GetIdentityTypeOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentityTypeOk() (*string, bool)`

+GetIdentityTypeOk returns a tuple with the IdentityType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdentityType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentityType(v string)`

+SetIdentityType sets IdentityType field to given value.

+### HasIdentityType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasIdentityType() bool`

+HasIdentityType returns a boolean if a field has been set.

+### SetIdentityTypeNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentityTypeNil(b bool)`

+ SetIdentityTypeNil sets the value for IdentityType to be an explicit nil

+### UnsetIdentityType
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetIdentityType()`

+UnsetIdentityType ensures that no value is present for IdentityType, not even an explicit nil
 ### GetProvisioningSchemeVersion

 `func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeVersion() int32`